mdibl/data_downloads/README.md

 ### Non Release-Centric Data Sources
- Under data source root directory, the files will be stored by datasets or as specified in variable DATASETS in the data source configuration file
+ Under data source root directory, the files will be stored by datasets or as specified in variables DATASETS, or/and TAXA in the data source configuration file

 Package Documentation:  https://github.com/mdibl/data_downloads/wiki